ShanKhanTanoli/support_system/README.md

-Demo support ticketing project based on Laravel 8.
+Online Support System on Laravel 9.19.

-Project is partly generated with [QuickAdminPanel](https://2019.quickadminpanel.com)
+Project is developed with Custom Code

 ---